Introduction

 Key Points to Remember

-• Precise occlusal adjustment ensures comfortable bite function and prevents complications
+- Precise occlusal adjustment supports comfortable bite function and may reduce complications

-• Modern technology enables incredibly accurate crown adjustments for optimal results
+- Modern technology enables highly accurate crown adjustments during treatment

 Frequently Asked Questions